-Avenham and Miller Parks were created in the 1860s, during the Cotton Famine.
+Avenham and Miller Parks have a colourful history, dating back to 1860s, when they were created during the Cotton Famine.
 The parks are connected by paths, alongside the River Ribble and underneath an ornate railway bridge.

 Both parks were designed by the landscape architect Edward Milner, with the intention of creating a "harmonious whole" - something he definitely achieved.